ibm-cloud-docs/watson-assistant/deploy.md

 - [Phone integration](/docs/watson-assistant?topic=watson-assistant-deploy-phone): The phone integration enables your assistant to converse with customers on the phone by using the IBM Watson Text to Speech and Speech to Text services.
 If your customer asks to speak to a person, the phone integration can transfer the call to an agent.

 ## Updating and managing channels
 Each channel has specific settings that you can adjust to adapt the end experience for your user.
-You can edit these settings by selecting the channel on the **Connect**, **Preview**, or **Integrations** pages.
+You can edit these settings by selecting the channel on the **Draft environment**, **Live environment**, or **Integrations** pages.

-If you make an update to a channel in the draft environment on the **Preview** page, the same channel in live environment is not impacted or changed on the **Connect** page.
-Similarly, if you make an update to a channel in the live environment on the **Connect** page, the same channel in draft environment is not impacted or changed on the **Preview** page.
-If you select a channel from the **Integrations** page, you are asked to select which environment you are editing:
+If you make an update to a channel in the draft environment on the **Draft environment** page, the same channel in live environment is not impacted or changed on the **Live environment** page.
+Similarly, if you make an update to a channel in the live environment on the **Live environment** page, the same channel in draft environment is not impacted or changed on the **Draft environment** page.
+If you select a channel from the **Integrations** catalog, you are asked to select which environment you are editing:

 ![GIF of the Integrations catalog](images/integrations-page.gif)